Tasha & Tracie: Biography

 Tasha Okereke and Tracie Okereke grew up in Jardim Peri, in the North Zone of São Paulo.
 They are the daughters of Roseane Aparecida do Nascimento and James Okereke.
 Okereke is a surname of African origin.
 It comes from their Nigerian father, as their mother is Brazilian.
 Both were arrested at different times for undisclosed reasons, which caused the girls to alternate between their childhood homes.
 There was also a period when the mother, with whom they spent most of that phase of their lives, moved to another city and they, as teenagers, had to support themselves.
 They worked in a store, restaurant and telemarketing.
 At 17, they already lived alone and had to work to pay the rent.

-Sisters of Bitrinho, one of the founders of Batalha do Santa Cruz, the sisters still very young began to attend one of the most important rhyming battles of the São Paulo rap scene, responsible for revealing names like Projota, Emicida and Rashid.
-Just not necessarily to rhyme.
-Shy at the time, they met Drik Barbos and were encouraged by the rapper to start the blog "Expensive Shit".
+Sisters of Bitrinho, one of the founders of Batalha do Santa Cruz, the sisters still very young attended a rhyming battle in the São Paulo rap scene, responsible for revealing names like Projota, Emicida and Rashid.
+They met Drik Barbosa and were encouraged by the rapper to start the blog "Expensive Shit".